-All students, both domestic and international, must affiliate themselves online or submit the International Student Registration form by February 28, 2009.
+All students, both domestic and international, must affiliate themselves online or submit the International Student Registration form by February 28, 2010.
 For additional assistance, please contact CollegiateCompetitions@sae.org.

 NOTE: When your team is registering for a competition, only the student or faculty advisor completing the registration needs to be linked to the school.
-All other students and faculty can affiliate themselves after registration has been completed, however this must be done on or before February 28, 2009.
+All other students and faculty can affiliate themselves after registration has been completed.